solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Many now hold the belief that organic evolution follows on uninterruptedly from what Sir Norman Lockyer terms inorganic evolution.
 As heavenly bodies from the hottest suns to planets diminish in temperature their materials are able to form ever more complex alliances.
 "As matter is allowed capacity for assuming complex forms those complex forms appear" in accordance with what Professor B. Moore terms "The Law of Complexity."*

-*) 'The Origin and Nature of Life,' 1912.
+*) _The Origin and Nature of Life_, 1912.

 Very different pictures are drawn of the condition of the earth's surface when life first became possible.
 Professor Minchin, for instance, conjures up a vision of a hot crust formed over molten magma, the latter continually breaking through, with condensing vapours exploding into steam, and general conditions favouring a great synthesis of chemical compounds.
 "It is conceivable," he cautiously remarks, "that this period of chaos, of storm and stress on a gigantic scale, might have been the womb of life."*

-*) 'Speculations with regard to the Simplest Forms of Life and their Origin on the Earth.'
+*) _Speculations with regard to the Simplest Forms of Life and their Origin on the Earth_.
 Journ.
 Quekett Micr.
 Club, vol. 11., 1912.

 Carl Snyder, on the other hand, is forced to the conclusion that the early conditions "were probably not immeasurably different from such as obtain now."* He doubts whether life could have begun in the sea, chiefly on chemical grounds.
 Apparently a sufficient concentration of carbon dioxide and nitrogen compounds would be more likely to take place on volcanic land areas than in sea or air.

-*) 'The Physical Conditions at the Beginning of Life,' 'Science Progress,' vol. 3., April, 1909.
+*) _The Physical Conditions at the Beginning of Life_, _Science Progress_, vol. 3., April, 1909.

 For me, a piece of igneous rock conjures up a picture of the sun shining on the waters of a universal ocean.
 For igneous rocks are silicated nummulitic deposits, the silica of which was in all reasonable probability derived partly from plankton vegetation; and there is no reason to suppose that the still more remote, possibly askeletal, ancestors of the rock-forming organisms existed under conditions differing from those that prevailed later when the skeletons were accumulating.
 It is doubtful whether volcanic phenomena will throw any light on problems concerning the synthesis of protoplasm, but it is certain that the slaggy and crystalline masses of marine fossils constituting existing volcanic and other igneous rocks do tell us unmistakably of the conditions under which those materials accumulated.